Person tapping smartphone onto Contactless sensor with CashTap displayed on the screen of the phone and on the ATM machine touchscreen

 Concluding Thoughts

 Another possible benefit of a contactless flow is that users shouldn't need to hide their PIN to possible onlookers.
-They might also not need to remember a separate 4-digit PIN for the ATM if the banking app has already identified them (ie using biometric identification or an online banking password).
+They might not even need to remember a separate 4-digit PIN for the ATM if the banking app has already identified them (ie using biometric identification or an online banking password).

 This process also allows the user to be in front of the ATM for less time as they did most of the selections ahead of time on their device.
 There should be less line ups at ATMs as a result and less exposure time to any germs in the room where the ATM is located.